4E71-NOP/FlexibleLampStack/readme.md

 Do **not** edit `docker-compose` and `.env` files directly as it will be overwritten as soon as you use the `/buildComposer.sh` script.
 We'll see that in the next section.

 Example: if you want to set mysql in another directory.
 Edit `./script/env/env-mysql.env` and set MYSQL_DATA_DIR and MYSQL_LOG_DIR to a directory of your liking.
-Then execute `/buildComposer.sh`.
+Then execute `/buildComposer.sh 'php74 mysql`.

 ## Usage